 Text-to-speech synthesis is a technology that has been in development for many decades, with significant progress being made in the 20th century with the advent of computers.
-Today, text-to-speech systems are used in a variety of applications, assistive technology for individuals with disabilities, virtual assistants, and in-car navigation systems.
+Today, text-to-speech systems are used in a variety of applications, including assistive technology for individuals with disabilities, virtual assistants, and in-car navigation systems.

 The basic idea behind text-to-speech is to use software to convert written text into spoken words.
 This process is achieved by algorithms that analyze the text and apply rules to create a natural-sounding output.
 The ultimate goal of text-to-speech is to create speech that is indistinguishable from human speech.

-There are several different types of text-to-speech systems, each with its advantages and limitations.
-Rule-based text-to-speech involves creating rules that specify how each letter or combination of letters should be pronounced.
+There are several different types of text-to-speech systems, each with its advantages and limitations. rule-based text-to-speech involves creating rules that specify how each letter or combination of letters should be pronounced.
 Concatenative text-to-speech involves using recordings of human speech, which are then combined and manipulated to create the desired output.
 Statistical parametric synthesis is a more complex system that uses machine learning algorithms to create natural-sounding speech.

 As the technology of text-to-speech continues to advance, we can expect to see ongoing improvements in natural-sounding speech and more widespread applications.
-For example, new in artificial intelligence and machine learning could lead to even more sophisticated text-to-speech systems that can understand context and adapt to different users' voices and preferences.
+For example, new developments in artificial intelligence and machine learning could lead to even more sophisticated text-to-speech systems that can understand context and adapt to different users' voices and preferences.

 History of Text-to-Speech